-As startups grow and scale, the responsibilities of the CFO and the finance team becomes far more complex than any other arm of the organization.
-Many firms seek to hire a candidate with experience dealing with investors and lenders, taking companies to public status, knowledge of technical regulations and best accounting practices, and with the backbone to endure intense hours looking after a cash-burning machine.
+As startups grow and scale, the responsibilities of the CFO and the finance team becomes far more complex.
+Many firms seek to hire a candidate with experience dealing with investors and lenders and taking companies to public status.
+In addition, they should have knowledge of technical regulations and best accounting practices.
+The finance leader needs to have the backbone to endure intense hours looking after a cash-burning machine.

-So why are great finance leaders so prized to scaling tech giants?
-Well, for venture backed companies especially, they’re the glue that binds the businesses.
-When they’re not sparring with and grounding the CEO, they’re helping you understand your gross margins and helping you avoid signing bad deals.
-And when they’re not doing that, they’re managing your cash flow and capital, parlaying with HR & Legal, and impressing the board with relevant metrics and grounded, tactical projections.
+So why do tech giants prize great finance leaders?
+Well, for venture-backed companies especially, they’re the glue that binds the businesses.
+When they’re not sparring with and grounding the CEO, they’re helping you understand your gross margins.
+As well as helping you avoid signing bad deals.
+And, when they’re not doing that, they’re managing your cash flow and capital, parlaying with HR & Legal, and impressing the board with relevant metrics and grounded, tactical projections.

 Here’s the thing: according to finance data house PitchBook, out of 180 U.S. unicorns, 71% had CFOs.
 However, just 64% of startups with valuations of between $500 million and $1 billion had a finance chief.

 When an organization’s financial controls become more sophisticated with the added factors of venture capital and public offerings, the scarcity intensifies.
 This means that desirable, qualified CFOs for major tech companies have become an endangered species.

 Spend With Why

 According to the Aspen Institute, the most critical skills for a CFO today are general management (27%) and creative strategy (26%).
 This finding emphasizes the notion we’ve heard for years now.
 That is that success in today’s technological economy is determined by creative and strategic leaders.
 These leaders can best understand integrating innovative technology and agile organizational frameworks.